A good Christmas story can bring hope to your heart when this season is hard. Christmas fiction can also make this season just a little bit sweeter.

 Get your tissues ready because this one’s a tear-jerker, in all the best kind of ways.
 Mallory leaves everything behind to be with her elderly great uncle in his sunset days.
 What Christmas miracle and beauty can come from the last days of a beloved family member?
 A touching, beautiful story worth adding to your Christmas collection!

-The four titles below are all part of this year’s All Is Bright: Christmas Lights Collection.
+Each year, four authors collaborate on a Christmas Lights Collection.
+The four titles below were all part of the 2020 All Is Bright: Christmas Lights Collection.

 Merry and Dashing by Kari Trumbo